LeonardoSPereira/FoodExplorerFrontEnd/README.md

 ### Prerequisites
 To run the application, you need to have the backend project running locally.
 Follow the instructions [here](https://github.com/LeonardoSPereira/FoodExplorerBackEnd).<br>
-Additionally, you will need a code editor like VSCode, a terminal, and an application to test API routes, such as Insomnia or Postman.
+In addition, you will need Node.js installed on your machine.
+You can download it [here](https://nodejs.org/).

 ### Installation
 To access the project, either clone the repository or download the project files.<br>